runberg/easy-wg-vps/README.md

 ## Desciption ##

 This is a quick and simple script to install [WG-Easy](https://github.com/wg-easy/wg-easy) on a clean VPS.

+The script will update the VPS and install all dependencies, before installing WireGuard.
+For WireGurad, WG-Easy is used.
 WG-Easy is installed using Docker Compose.
 For the admin interface SSL (LetsEncrypt) and Traefik is being used.

 ## Installation ##